 Wherever pigs are kept, there should be adequate water surf in the form of a wallow or sprinkling system, and a clean surf for drinking.

 In the Southern part of Nigeria, the pigs are preferably managed, in-doors and the buildings screened from flies.
-Most outdoors are liable in worm And tsetse-fly infestation.
+Most outdoors are liable for worm And tsetse-fly infestation.

 Pigs prefer to lie on dry surface when sleeping, so drainage in Pens is essential.
 The pens must be scrubbed daily.

 This helps to check internal parasites.
 Dry grasses spread on the floor of the pens every evening am morning.

 (ii) pig Housing: An ideal Pigs house is a building containing pens of which six are for farrowing and suckling, out hoar and the remaining seven for the fatteners and growers.

 For the purposes types of pig and management,, pigs can be subdivided into:

 1. Piglets (young ones still suckling)

 2. Weaners (Piglets that have stopped suckling)